Aptivi/NitrocidKS/README.md

 Not only it has some basic commands, but it also provides script support, network support, and tons of awesome things.

-We have reached Release Candidate 2 of KS 0.0.12!

 ## System Requirements

 This section covers what you need to run Kernel Simulator.
 Please scroll down to your system below.